Abdisalam Hadliye: Somalia-UAE bilateral cooperation

-In March 2015, Omer met with Foreign Affairs Minister of the United Arab Emirates, Abdullah bin Zayed Al Nahyan, at his office in Abu Dhabi.
+In March 2015, Omer Hadliye met with Foreign Affairs Minister of the United Arab Emirates, Abdullah bin Zayed Al Nahyan, at his office in Abu Dhabi.
 The two leaders touched on various bilateral matters, including strengthening collaboration and cooperation in the security sector, among other areas.
 They also evaluated ongoing mutual projects and discussed the political situation in Somalia.
-Omer in turn commended the Emirati government for its various development initiatives in Somalia, and applauded the UAE's commitment to the reconstruction process therein.
+Omer Hadliye in turn commended the Emirati government for its various development initiatives in Somalia, and applauded the UAE's commitment to the reconstruction process therein.

 26th Arab League summit

-In March 2015, Omer was part of a Federal Government of Somalia delegation led by President Hassan Sheikh Mohamud, which attended the 26th Arab League summit in Sharm el-Sheikh, Egypt.
+In March 2015, Omer Hadliye was part of a Federal Government of Somalia delegation led by President Hassan Sheikh Mohamud, which attended the 26th Arab League summit in Sharm el-Sheikh, Egypt.
 The delegates were received at the local airport by President of Egypt Abdel Fattah el-Sisi and League of Arab States representatives.
-Omer had shortly before expressed support for the Saudi Arabia-led military intervention in Yemen against the Houthi rebels.
+Omer Hadliye had shortly before expressed support for the Saudi Arabia-led military intervention in Yemen against the Houthi rebels.
 In response to a call from President of Yemen Abd Rabbuh Mansur Hadi for Arab League cooperation in stabilizing the situation, he and Mohamud also reaffirmed Somalia's support for the legitimacy of the incumbent Yemeni government and its anti-terrorist efforts.
-Omer also officially confirmed that the Somali federal government had permitted the Saudi-led forces to use Somalia's airspace, territorial waters and land for the counter-insurgency effort in Yemen.
+Omer Hadliye also officially confirmed that the Somali federal government had permitted the Saudi-led forces to use Somalia's airspace, territorial waters and land for the counter-insurgency effort in Yemen.
 It likewise offered to share its stabilization-related experience with the coalition forces.
 The approval came after Somalia had leased its airspace to Arab states of the Persian Gulf, with Bosaso in the northeast and Berbera in the northwest scheduled to be used by the coalition forces due to their proximity to Yemen.

 Somalia-China bilateral cooperation

-In April 2015, Omer met in Mogadishu with Ambassador of China to Somalia Wei Hongtian to discuss ties between both nations.
+In April 2015, Omer Hadliye met in Mogadishu with Ambassador of China to Somalia Wei Hongtian to discuss ties between both nations.
 The meeting concluded with a signed bilateral agreement, which strengthens diplomatic relations and collaboration.
 As part of the treaty's stipulations, $13 million in Chinese funds will be earmarked for reconstruction and development initiatives in the economy, health, education and infrastructure sectors in Somalia.
 According to Ambassador Wei Hongtian, the Chinese authorities are slated to continue their support for the Somali government's stabilizations efforts.
-Omer in turn commended the Chinese government for its sustained cooperation.
+Omer Hadliye in turn commended the Chinese government for its sustained cooperation.